softwarenacho/sushi-crush/README.md

 ## To Do

 - Levels Instructions
-- New types of Goals in Levels
+- New types of Goals in Levels (time, specific figures)
 - High Scores
 - Offline
 - Online levels and highscores sync